nguyenpham/ocgdb/README.md

 - Hard to change strutures: adding, removing, changing data types... usually hard and headach tasks, require change seriously both data and code
 - Hard to support by other apps: other programs may get many problems to support since they can use different programming languages, data structures…
 - Hard to support by web apps: processing large binary files is not strong points of scripting languages/web apps
-- License compatibility: code for those binary formats are mostly from GPL to more restricted, thus some programs will get hard to adapt.
+- License compatibility: code for those binary formats are mostly from GPL to more restricted, thus some programs may get hard to adapt or even can't support

-Typically a format is sticked to a specific chess software and the exchange between formats is very limited.
+Typically a binary format is sticked to a specific chess software and the exchange between formats is very limited.

 The advantages of being binary formats were very important in the past when computers were weak and Internet speed was slow.
 However, they become less important nowadays since computers become much stronger and Internet is much faster.
 That has been making other formats become more attractive.